necatiarslan/airflow-vscode-extension/README.md

 - DAG Dependencies
 - Preview DAG flow in your local
 - Hide Dags & Show Hidden Dags Filter
+- Add Survey to the DAG View
+- Add Survey and Bug Report to TreeView Other commands

 - Highligt DAG and Operator Keywords
 - Server Health Check/Status